 Through the operation of this program NSTF-Ontario is able to issue official tax receipts for all qualifying donations.
 This initiative permits Provincial Sport Organizations/Multi Sport Organizations (PSO/MSO’s) and their members to establish revenue generation programs for which a charitable tax receipt can be provided for qualifying donations.
 Donations will be made to the NSTF-Ontario and then made available to the individual organizations on a quarterly basis.

-In order to participate in the NSTF–Ontario, Sport Organizations must adhere to specific Guidelines and Procedures.
+In order to participate in the NSTF-Ontario, Sport Organizations must adhere to specific guidelines and procedures.
+See attached.

 If your club or organization has specific fundraising projects, you can apply to the National Sport Trust Fund–Ontario.

-Gifts (Donation of a Gift in kind) may also be eligible for a tax receipt.
+Gifts (donations of a gift) may also be eligible for a tax receipt.

-Bonspiels, Golf Tournaments, Charity Dinners, etc. can all be used as fundraising activities.
-Clubs must follow the instructions contained within guidelines and procedures manual.
+You can raise funds through collection of donations at your own pace or through an event – like Bonspiels, Golf Tournaments, Charity Dinners, etc. Clubs must follow the instructions contained within guidelines and procedures manual.

 Fundraising for a project CAN NOT happen until the project has been approved.